-Sleep Apnea Definition: Obstructive, Central and Mixed Sleep
+Sleep Apnea Definition: Obstructive, Central and Mixed

 Sleep apnea

-definition: sleep apnea is a sleep disorder that
+: it is a disorder that

 causes a child or adult to stop breathing for several moments (up to a